College of Engineering and Mines

 Department of Civil and Environmental Engineering

-Civil engineers plan, design and supervise the construction of facilities essential to modern life in both the public and private sectors.
-These facilities vary widely in nature, size and scope: space launching facilities, offshore structures, bridges, buildings, tunnels, highways, transit systems, dams, airports, irrigation projects, treatment and distribution facilities for water and collection and treatment facilities for wastewater.
+Civil engineers plan, design and supervise the construction of public and private structures such as space-launch facilities, offshore structures, bridges, buildings, tunnels, highways, transit systems, dams, airports, irrigation projects, and water treatment and distribution facilities.

-Civil engineers use sophisticated technology and employ computer-aided engineering during project phases of design, construction, project scheduling and cost control.
-Civil engineers are problem solvers involved in community development and improvement.
-They meet the challenges of pollution, deteriorating infrastructure, traffic congestion, energy needs, floods, earthquakes, urban redevelopment and community planning.
-The opportunity for creativity is unlimited.
+Civil engineers use sophisticated technology and employ computer-aided engineering during design, construction, project scheduling and cost control project phases.
+They are creative problem solvers involved in community development and the challenges of pollution, deteriorating infrastructure, traffic congestion, energy needs, floods, earthquakes and urban planning.

-In addition to general civil engineering courses, specialties are available in Arctic, transportation, geotechnical, structures, water resources, hydrology and environmental studies.
-Many courses emphasize principles of analysis, planning and engineering design in northern regions.
+In addition to general civil engineering courses, the department offers specialties in transportation, geotechnical, structures, water resources, hydrology and environmental studies.
+These courses emphasize principles of analysis, planning and engineering design in northern regions.